yalidu/yalidu.github.io/_pages/opening.md

 I am always looking for PhD students and postdocs to work with me on reinforcement learning and multi-agent learning.
-Topics of interest include multi-agent cooperation/coordination, policy generalization/evaluation, social aspects of learning agents (e.g. explainability, ethics, fairness),and industrial applications.
+Topics of interest include
+* Multi-Agent Cooperation and Coordination
+* Reinforcement Learning and Generalisation
+* Evaluation of Human and AI players
+* Social Aspects of Learning Agents (e.g. explainability, ethics, fairness),
+* Applications in Game AI, Data Science, etc.

 We, the Multi-agent Learning Group, provide a collaborative, open and inclusive environment for research and learning.
 If you are interested in joining us, please consider the options below.
 * [PhD](#phd-positions)
 * [PostDocs and Research Fellows](#postdoc-and-research-fellow-positions)